Het-Joshi/RAIDing-the-Fort/README.md

 # RAIDing-the-Fort

-This documentation provides an overview of how the RAID simulation and attack simulation works in the `vuln.sh` script.
+This documentation provides an overview of how the RAID simulation and attack simulation works in the `RaidVuln.sh` script.

 ## Table of Contents
 1. [Introduction]